 This, unfortunately, is a common occurrence with bands/artists that have the same or similar names.
 However, we can easily get your album moved to its own page and away from the incorrect artist for most sites we work with.

-How to file an Artist Separation
+How to file an Artist Separation with Spotify

 (NOTE: For separations regarding YOUTUBE please see different instructions further down in this article)